asare-21/report_gen/ReadMe.md

 ### Runs Best On Chrome and Edge.
 Issues faced when running on safari

+# PDF Generationg works only if MSWord installed on host machine

 ## Features
 1. View memo/reports in browser
 2. Communicate with colleagues